TheThingsNetwork/lorawan-stack/doc/content/devices/end-device-templates/creating.md

 }
 ```

-See `$ ttn-lw-cli end-device template extend --help` for all the fields that can be set.
+See `$ ttn-lw-cli end-devices template extend --help` for all the fields that can be set.

 ## Create from scratch